Sugar Skull Tattoos

 Beyond their religious connotations, rose tattoos represent love and fidelity.

-Sugar skull tattoos with roses could represent: the loss of a mother, wanting a divine mother figure to look after your deceased loved one, miracles, or a promise to be dedicated to someone’s memory.
+Sugar skull tattoos with roses could represent: the loss of a mother, wanting a divine mother figure to look after your lost loved one, miracles, or a promise to be dedicated to someone’s memory.

 Marilyn Monroe Sugar Skull Tattoos